cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/auto-skeletons.md

 To automatically annotate with **Skeleton**, do the following

-1. Open job and on the tools panel select **AI Tools** > **Detectors**
+1. Open the job and on the tools panel select **AI Tools** > **Detectors**
-2. From the drop-down list select model.
+2. From the drop-down list select the model.
-   You will see list of points to match and the name of the label on the top of the list.
+   You will see a list of points to match and the name of the label on the top of the list.

    ![](/images/auto-annot-sk-detectors.jpg)

-3. (Optional) Remove point that you do not need, by clicking on the bin icon.
+3. (Optional) Remove the point that you do not need, by clicking on the bin icon.
 4. Click **Annotate**.